Aspen Health Strategies Group Big Ideas

 What’s a Big Idea?

 A useful big idea will be specific about what should happen and who should do it.
 It will provide a rationale for the action and describe what would happen if it were implemented.
 Source documents, background research and cost estimates are optional, but they will help make your case.

-They should be “big” – as in meaningful and bold – and “ideas” as in reflecting thought and not just an exhortation that someone do something they should be doing already.
+Your proposal should be “big” — as in meaningful and bold — and “ideas” as in reflecting thought and not simply an exhortation that someone should do something, or something should be done that should be happening already.
 Ideas will be judged on creativity, feasibility and the completeness of details around rationale and potential consequences.
 You can view samples of big ideas here.

 How Will the Ideas Be Used?

-Our broad, public call for ideas will last until Friday, June 7.
-The AHSG staff and members will select up to five that will be described in a paper that will be prepared later in the year.
-Due to the expected volume of submissions, the likelihood we will receive multiple submissions that present variations on a single theme, and the possibility that the AHSG members will wish to modify or combine submissions into a single idea, we will give credit to the authors of the selected ideas whenever and wherever they are presented, but we are unable to offer any other form of recognition.
+Our broad, public call for big ideas will remain open until Friday, October 2nd.
+The AHSG staff and members will select up to five ideas that will be described in the Group’s final report.
+Due to the expected volume of submissions, the likelihood we will receive multiple submissions that present variations on a single theme, and the possibility that AHSG members will wish to modify or combine submissions into a single idea, we will give credit to the authors of the selected ideas whenever and wherever they are presented, but we are unable to offer any other form of recognition.
 We hope that this unique opportunity to promote and advance your big idea is sufficient reward.